eloquent-lab/eloquent-lab.github.io/task-robustness-and-consistency/index.md

 # Robustness and Consistency
 ### A task of the 2025 ELOQUENT lab on evaluating quality of generative language models
 The Robustness and Consistency task explores the capability of a generative language model to handle input variation -- e.g. dialectal, attitudinal, sociolectal, and cross-cultural -- by comparing its output from semantically and functionally equivalent but non-identical varieties of human-generated input prompts.

-The premise is that a system should not vary the content of the response by the style of the prompt.
+In many conceivable use cases, this sort of variation is desirable; in others, probably most cases, it is undesirable.
 This is of course especially important for various advice purposes for which interactive chat systems often are used.

+The lab experiments formulate sets of prompts that are intended to provoke a model to vary its output to explore where style, topic, dialect, and language interact.
 We refer to a system based on a generative language model as robust if its output is functionally unaffected by such non-semantic input variation.

 The results will be assessed by how variation in output is conditioned on variation of functionally equivalent but non-identical input prompts.
+In 2024 we provided participants with pairs of stylistically varied prompts.
+In 2025 the focus is on cross-linguistic variation.

-## Objective
+## Objective for the 2025 lab
-The goals of the lab are to explore how stylistic or attitudinal variation will condition topical variation and how cross-lingual variation might cause cultural variation.
-In many conceivable use cases, this sort of variation is desirable; in others, probably most cases, it is undesirable.
-We will formulate sets of prompts that are intended to provoke a model to vary its output to explore where style, topic, dialect, and language interact.
-We hope to be able to demonstrate what sort of variation can be traced to cultural background of models, most obviously related to the data they are trained on.
+This year, 2025, the focus of the lab experiment is on how cultural variation is predicated on cross-linguistic variation, on differences between systems trained in different languages.
+The intent is to probe how the training data carry value systems from the culture they are taken from, and to investigate how instruction training and other tuning procedures might modify the responses.
+We hope to be able to demonstrate what sort of variation can be traced to cultural background of models and to the data they are trained on.

 Participants in this task may take several perspectives to participation:
 * they may want to demonstrate the resilience of their system and their language model to stylistic variation;